7 Telltale Signs You Are Experiencing The 7-Year Itch

 Image: Shutterstock

 The desire to learn and know more about your partner is a very positive trait.
-Curiosity is an integral part of communication between a couple, and without it, it can cause us to jump to conclusions, make assumptions, and judge our partner.
+Curiosity is an integral part of communication between a couple, which is one of the most important things in a relationship as it keeps you hooked to each other.
+A lack of it can cause us to jump to conclusions, make assumptions, and judge our partner.
 Remember, we are constantly growing and developing as individuals, so it’s important to keep up with each other.

 The key is to let your partner talk – you listen intently and ask questions – even if it’s something as simple as asking them how their day was.
 Actively being curious about each other and the world around you can stop the relationship from entering into a dull, dead void.